crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 "no newlines" # same as "hello world, no newlines"
 ```

-Alternatively, a backlash followed by a newline can be inserted inside the string literal:
+Alternatively, a backslash followed by a newline can be inserted inside the string literal:

 ```crystal
 "hello \